-Refer to the XenServer 6.5 Virtual Machine User's Guide for a complete list.
+Refer to the XenServer 7.0 Virtual Machine User's Guide for a list of supported guest operating systems.

 Can I run different versions of the supported operating systems or other un-listed operating systems?

 Citrix only supports operating systems (OS) under OS vendor support.
 While they may continue to function, customers may be asked to upgrade to a supported OS service pack before issues can be investigated.